Wine is only as good as the people with whom it is being shared.

 Smell

 While the wine is still swirling around in the glass, take a deep, gentle whiff of the wine.
 You can start describing what you’re smelling with terms such as fruity, spicy, herbal, floral, and earthy, then be more specific, even creative.
-There’s absolutely no rules and no limits.
+There are absolutely no rules and no limits.
 I’ve heard people say things like cat pee and burnt rubber, or my all-time favorite, my grandmother’s cupboard.
 Let all those subtle scents take you places.
 Close your eyes if you have to.

 Sip

-Wine Tasting At GaineyAt last it’s time to taste the wines.
+Wine Tasting At GaineyAt last, it’s time to taste the wines.
 Take a sip, then breathe a little bit of air into your mouth to release the wine’s flavors.
 Take 10 to 15 seconds to move the wine through your mouth; different parts of your tongue will register different details.
 Ask yourself how the wine tastes and feels.
 After you swallow (or spit), do the flavors linger?

 Savor

 Here are a few things to look for in the wines.
-In the whites, the Sauvignon Blanc is light, dry, with a strong herbal approach; the Chardonnay is full-bodied, creamy, and has an oaky taste from the barrels it is aged in; the Riesling is fruity and crisp.
-As for the reds, the Pinot Noir is fruity and light compared to the others, with a spicy taste; the Syrah mixes spices with dark berries, cracked peppercorns, leather, and bacon are also common; the Zinfandel is a fuller bodied and jammy wine with a higher level of alcohol content; the Merlot is more subtle and smooth; the Cabernet Sauvignon is more complicated, evoking black currant and dried herbs.
+In the whites, the Sauvignon Blanc is light, and dry, with a strong herbal approach; the Chardonnay is full-bodied, creamy, and has an oaky taste from the barrels it is aged in; the Riesling is fruity and crisp.
+As for the reds, the Pinot Noir is fruity and light compared to the others, with a spicy taste; the Syrah mixes spices with dark berries, cracked peppercorns, leather, and bacon are also common; the Zinfandel is a fuller-bodied and jammy wine with a higher level of alcohol content; the Merlot is more subtle and smooth; the Cabernet Sauvignon is more complicated, evoking black currant and dried herbs.

 Wine Tasting Flight Of 6 WinesSo there you have it!
-Hopefully this will help you taste wine the right way.
+Hopefully, this will help you taste wine the right way.

 On a side note, if you’re concerned about not being able to handle the amount of alcohol, it is perfectly acceptable for you to spit out the wine.
 I know it sounds gross but many people do it.
 Simply ask for a spit bucket and practice your spitting!
 Just don’t wear white ;) And if you prefer, you can also swallow the first sip of two and simply dump the rest of the glass into the spit bucket.
 I do it a lot, especially when I’m not a big fan of the wine.
-That a lot classier and let’s face it, less dangerous for everyone at the table.
+That is a lot classier and let’s face it, less dangerous for everyone at the table.

 I’ve been rambling for a while but the key takeaway here is to enjoy yourself.
 Allow yourself to focus on your overall appeal as opposed to what your brain is telling you.
-Everything else will come naturally and create a much pleasurable experience for you and your friends.
+Everything else will come naturally and create a much more pleasurable experience for you and your friends.
 If you’re having fun, you’re tasting wine the right way ;)

 Cheers!